reflectoring/reflectoring.github.io/_posts/2021-03-21-dont-use-spring-profile-annotation.md

 The code looks a bit more complicated because we have introduced an if/else block, but again we have removed the dependency to a specific profile from the code and instead pushed it into the `application-<profile>.yml` configuration files where they belong.

 The pattern is this: **every time you want to use `@Profile`, create a configuration property instead**.
 Then, set the value of that configuration for each environment in the respective `application-<profile>.yml` file.

-This way, we have a single source of truth for the configuration of each environment and no longer need to search the codebase for all the `@Profile` annotations and then guess which combinations are valid and which are not.
+This way, **we have a single source of truth for the configuration of each environment** and no longer need to search the codebase for all the `@Profile` annotations and then guess which combinations are valid and which are not.

 ## Conclusion

 Don't use `@Profile`, because it spreads dependencies to profiles all across the codebase.
-Instead, reduce this dependency to depend on a specific configuration property instead, and control that property for each profile in the respective `application-<profile>.yml` file.
+Every time you need a profile-specific configuration, introduce a specific configuration property and control that property for each profile in the respective `application-<profile>.yml` file.

-It will make your team's life easier!
+It will make your team's life easier because you now have a single source of truth for all your configuration properties instead of having to search the codebase every time you want to know how the application is configured.